 As shown in Figure III.E. -1, as of December 31st , 2015, BOC U.S. Branches represented 97% of consolidated U.S. assets.
 The CUSO affiliates represented the remaining 3% of assets.
 BOC does not currently operate any agencies in the U.S.

 BOC International (USA) Holdings Consolidated is composed of two entities: BOC International (USA) Inc. (“BOCI USA”) and BOCI Commodities and Futures USA LLC (“BOCI CFUS”).
-The detailed structure of each U.S. Entity is detailed in Chart I.A-1.

-The charts below further detail major assets and liabilities of BOC U.S. Branches and other U.S. entities.

-Figure III.E-2: BOC U.S. Branches Assets, Liabilities & Equities and Off-Balance Sheet Exposures